shaunpatterson/TooTabTooFurious/README.md

 ### Building from Source
 No build step required!
 The extension runs directly from source.

+## Troubleshooting

+### Extension not working?
+1. Make sure you've enabled Developer Mode in Chrome
+2. Check that all required permissions are granted
+3. Try reloading the extension from chrome://extensions/

+### Tabs not grouping?
+1. Verify Chrome tab groups are enabled (should be by default)
+2. Check that you have ungrouped tabs (extension only organizes tabs not already in groups)
+3. Try clicking "Refresh" in the popup

+### Icons not showing?
+1. Generate icons using the included HTML file
+2. Save as PNG files in the icons/ directory
+3. Reload the extension

+## Future Enhancements

+- WebLLM integration for AI-powered categorization (currently uses pattern matching)
+- Custom category creation and rules
+- Keyboard shortcuts
+- Export/import settings
+- Sync across devices

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.